sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/01-intro.md

 # Piping

-You can use operators like function and chain them.
+You can use operators like functions and chain them.
 But it's not readable

 ```
 op2()(op1()(obs))
 ```

 <br>
-So welcome to Pipe method !
+So welcome to the Pipe method !

 ```
 obs.pipe(